Click the links below to view information about activities for this park.Camping

 Educational materials about Crowders Mountain State Park have been developed for grades 5-7 and are correlated to North Carolina's competency-based curriculum in science, social studies, mathematics and English/language arts.
 The Crowders Mountain program introduces students to basic geologic concepts, including the rock cycle, rock and mineral identification, weathering and erosion, and resource use.
 Accompanying the program is a teacher's booklet and workshop, free of charge to educators.

-Family Camping Trail: blazed in red squares with a single tent - this .2 mile (one-way) trail is accessed off of the Pinacle trail and gives campers access to the family backpack camping area.
+Family Camping Trail: blazed in red squares with a single tent - this 1.0 mile (one-way) trail is accessed from the Pinnacle Trail and gives campers access to the family backpack camping area.

-Group Camping Trail: blazed in light blue diamonds with three tents - this .4 mile (one-way) trail is accessed off of the Pinacle trail and gives campers access to the group backpack camping area.
+Group Camping Trail: blazed in light blue diamonds with three tents - this 1.1 mile (one-way) trail is accessed from the Pinnacle trail and gives campers access to the group backpack camping area.

-Crowders Trail: blazed in white diamonds - this moderately strenuous 2.5 mile (one-way) trail begins at the Visitor Center and ends at the backside trail before that trail reaches the summit.
+Crowders Trail: blazed in white diamonds - this moderately strenuous 2.8 mile (one-way) trail begins at the Visitor Center and ends at the Backside Trail before that trail reaches the summit.
 The trail includes one state road crossing.

 Ridgeline Trail: a 6.2 mile (one way) trail starting near the summit of Kings Pinnacle, following the ridgeline all the way to the South Carolina State line.
 The Ridgeline trail then continues for 2.5 miles into South Carolina through Kings Mountain State Park, and terminates at the 16 mile Kings Mountain National Recreation Trail that goes through Kings Mountain State Park and Kings Mountain National Military Park.